Teaching English Online to Groups: The Future of the Virtual Classroom

 Online English teachers who teach lessons in a one-to-one setting only have one student at a time.
-In this scenario, the teacher can focus entirely on their one student, correcting pronunciation and vocabulary in real-time.
-This also means that you, the teacher, will be the only interaction the student will receive in terms of practicing their English and using newly-learned conversational vocabulary.
+In this scenario, the teacher can focus entirely on one student, correcting pronunciation and vocabulary in real-time.
+This also means that you, the teacher, will be the only interaction the student will receive in terms of practicing their English and using newly learned conversational vocabulary.

-On the other hand, as the demand for online learning continues to grow, groups of students are becoming the more likely and, oftentimes, more lucrative option.
+On the other hand, as the demand for online learning continues to grow, groups of students are becoming a popular and, oftentimes, more lucrative option.
 A lesson with two or more students is considered a group, with smaller groups consisting of 10-15 students maximum.
 In these classes, the opportunity to have more student participation and interaction grows exponentially, but teaching group online English classes vs. one-on-one does come with its unique challenges, such as managing more students at once.

 There are several instances when you might find yourself teaching English online to groups:

-Bridge grad, Skye, teaching a group of adult English students online
+Bridge alum, Matheus, teaching a group of English learners online

 Why is teaching English online to groups a good skill to have?

-So, whether you’re already teaching English online in a one-to-one setting or you’re just starting out in the field, why would you want to master this new area as an online EFL teacher?
+Whether you’re already teaching English online in a one-to-one setting or you’re just starting out in the field, there are many benefits to having the skills to teach English online to groups.
+Let’s look at a few.

 Access to more job opportunities

-When looking for online EFL jobs, you may notice that more and more platforms are offering group lessons, meaning that you may miss out on a great work opportunity because you don’t have the experience or the skills to teach in a group setting.
-While some companies are still willing to hire teachers to teach English online with no experience, online English learning is constantly evolving, so it’s best to take on as much continuing education on various skills as you can to ensure that you’re a competitive job candidate.
+When looking for online teaching jobs, you may notice that more and more platforms are offering group lessons, meaning that you could miss out on a great work opportunity because you don’t have the experience or the skills to teach in a group setting.
+Online English learning is constantly evolving, so it’s best to continue learning various skills to ensure that you’re a competitive job candidate.

-More and more teachers are beginning to go the freelance route and marketing their services online.
+More and more teachers are beginning to go the independent route and market their services online.
 This is a wonderful option for those who’d like to make the most money as an online teacher and reach the most students possible, all at once.

 Potential to earn more money

-Let’s be real, money talks.
-So when teaching English online to groups, the opportunity to make more money with your lessons is a huge advantage.
-A very simplified and hypothetical situation is the following example of what a freelance online English teacher might charge for lessons:
+When teaching English online to groups, the opportunity to make more money with your lessons is a huge advantage.
+The following example is a very simplified, hypothetical situation of what a freelance online English teacher might charge for lessons.

-As you can see, having the skills to teach groups of students English online provides the chance to teach more students and earn a higher hourly rate than one-on-one classes _ and quickly grow your profit margin and your business.
+As you can see, having the skills to teach groups of students English online provides the chance to teach more students and earn a higher hourly rate than with one-on-one classes.
+This means you will quickly grow your profit margin and your business.

 How to manage online EFL group classes